-The restoration area needed to fully mitigate the stand alone CDP entrainment losses is 36.8 acres.
-The restoration requirement is estimated Coastal Commission adopted a more conservative approach, based on the ETM but using more conservative assumptions and higher confidence levels, to determine the amount of mitigation needed to zero out the CDP's estimated entrainment.
-The Coastal Commission concluded that by providing up to 55.4 acres of estuarine wetland restoration under the conditions and performance standards prescribed by the MLMP, the CDP's entrainment impacts will be mitigated and marine resources will be maintained, enhanced and restored in conformity with the Coastal Act's marine life protection policies.
-3
+The restoration area needed to fully mitigate the stand alone CDP entrainment losses is 36.8 acres Coastal Commission adopted a more conservative approach, based on the ETM but using more conservative assumptions and higher confidence levels, to determine the amount of mitigation needed to zero out the CDP's estimated entrainment.37-The restoration requirement is estimated The Coastal Commission concluded that by providing up to 55.4 acres of estuarine wetland restoration under the conditions and performance standards prescribed by the MLMP, the CDP's entrainment impacts will be mitigated and marine resources will be maintained, enhanced and restored in conformity with the Coastal Act's marine life protection policies.3

-As a result of the Coastal Commission's conservative assumptions, the restoration requirements established in the MLMP will compensate under worst-case conditions when the power plant is no longer operating and the existing pumps are operated solely to deliver 304 MGD of seawater for the operation of the desalination plant-and no additional design or
+As a result of the Coastal Commission's conservative assumptions, the restoration requirements established in the MLMP will compensate under worst-case conditions when the power plant is no longer operating and the existing pumps are operated solely to deliver 304 MGD of seawater for the operation of the desalination plant-and no additional design or technology measures are implemented to further reduce the entrainment impacts of stand-

-&lt;sup>37-The methodology used to determine the area impacted by the stand alone desalination facility operation is based on the recommendation from the Coastal Commission that Poseidon follow the approach used by the California Energy Commission for establishing mitigation requirements for the entrainment effects associated with the operation of the AES Huntington Beach power generation plant.

-&lt;sup>38 Discussed in detail in Chapter 5 at Section 5.3; see also, http://documents.coastal.ca.gov/reports/2008/12/w16a-12-2008.pdf, see pages 13 and 14 of 18.
+37 The methodology used to determine the area impacted by the stand alone desalination facility operation is based on the recommendation from the Coastal Commission that Poseidon follow the approach used by the California Energy Commission for establishing mitigation requirements for the entrainment effects associated with the operation of the AES Huntington Beach power generation plant.
+Discussed in detail in Chapter 5 at Section 5.3; see also, http://documents.coastal.ca.gov/reports/2008/12/w16a-12-2008.pdf, see pages 13 and 14 of 18.